kartoffelquadrat/TimeDiffCalc/README.md

 ## About

 For my studies I need to analyze a many videos for time spent on given tasks.
-The procedure is to fast forward through the video, identify the time markers where tasks alternate and note the time delta for the resulting intervals.
+The procedure is to fast-forward through the video, identify the time markers where tasks alternate and note the time delta for the resulting intervals.
 This repo hosts a little helper calculator webpage written in plain HTML and JavaScript.